Treatment for abnormal cervical cells

-Abnormal cells such as cervical intra-epithelial neoplasia (CIN) usually affect a small area where the outer cervix meets the cervical canal.
+Abnormal cells such as CIN usually affect a small area where the outer cervix meets the cervical canal.
 Most treatments aim to remove or destroy only this small area of abnormal cells.
 This means nearby healthy areas of cervix are not likely to be damaged.
-The removed area is checked to confirm the type of cell changes but it will also be checked for cancer cells.

 Treatments that remove the abnormal area include: